crazyWoman/ImageDetectingApplication/Readme.md

    http://localhost:8080/images
    This is a POST method.
-It accepts a json with imageURL, imageLabel and objectProcessing which is default to true
+It accepts a json with imageURL, imageLabel and objectProcessing which is default to true I have images uploaded in resources/images directory.
+In case any one want a sample json to test e.g
+   {
+   "imageURL": "classPath:images/livingroom.png",
+   "imageLabel": "living",
+   "objectProcessing": true
+   }

-2. Get all image metadata  endpoint
+3. Get all image metadata  endpoint

    http://localhost:8080/images
    This is a GET method.

-3. Get all image metadata for specified objects endpoint http://localhost:8080/images?objects=dog,cat
+4. Get all image metadata for specified objects endpoint http://localhost:8080/images?objects=dog,cat
     This is a GET method.

-4. Get all image metadata for a specific image id http://localhost:8080/images/1
+5. Get all image metadata for a specific image id http://localhost:8080/images/1